Skip to main content

 Conclusion

-Start with the basic Docker Compose setup, get comfortable with operations, then layer on advanced security and monitoring.
-Your passwords are worth the effort.
+Start with basic Docker Compose deployment.
+Master operations first.
+Add advanced security and monitoring later.
+Your 500+ passwords are worth the effort.

 Self-hosting password managers?
 Share your setup, challenges, and lessons learned.
 Let's learn from each other's experiences!